manhim1218/ai_machine_deep_learning/NLP Question and Answering Tool (COVID-19)/README.md

 Dataset was publicly available on Kaggle and it contains more than 500,000 scholarly articles in the medical field. <br>
 Link: https://www.kaggle.com/datasets/allen-institute-for-ai/CORD-19-research-challenge

+### Full Report
+Full details are covered in the report which has been uploaded in this respository.

 ### Demo

 #### Questions: What are signs and symptoms of the COVID-19?